But that’s not what he finds when he looks outside.

 “Has she ever left you like she did today?”

 “No, This is the first time she ever left me alone.
 I guess she thought I’d have a friend where I could stay.
 Trouble is, there aren’t many kids in our neighborhood.
 It’s mostly young couples with little kids and old retired people with no kids at home.
-Besides, I don’t have a lot of friends.
+Besides, I don’t have a lot of close friends where I could stay.
 I didn’t find out she’d left until I got home, and the note was in an envelope taped to the front door.”

 “Where’s your house located, Adam?”